ts-rest/ts-rest/apps/docs/docs/guides/nx.md

 In a situation where you've only updated the server, having the API as a lib will only rebuild the backend, not any of its consumers.

-Without a seperate lib, NX will always rebuild the dependencies, in this case, the whole frontend - unecessarily.
+Without a separate lib, NX will always rebuild the dependencies, in this case, the whole frontend - unnecessarily.

 ![Lib Structure](../../static/img/ts-rest-affected-multi.png)